-Any student transferring from a school that is not accredited by the DESE to a District school shall be evaluated by District staff to determine the student's appropriate grade placement.
-A student transferring from home school will be placed in accordance with Policy 4.6-HOME SCHOOLING.
+Any student transferring from home school or a school that is not accredited by the DESE to a District school shall be evaluated by District staff to determine the student's appropriate grade placement.

 Any person who has been expelled from any other school district shall receive a hearing before the Board at the time the student is seeking enrollment in the District.
-The Board reserves the right to not allow the enrollment of such students until the time of the person's expulsion has expired following the hearing before the Board.
+The Board reserves the right to not allow the enrollment of such students until the time of the person's expulsion has expired.